MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 These actions are [`ec2:RunInstances` with the `"ec2:AssociatePublicIpAddress` condition key set to `"true"`](https://github.com/ScaleSec/terraform_aws_scp/blob/521ac29d712a6ebb51feb6f11b56e6c40b61bada/security_controls_scp/modules/ec2/deny_public_ec2_ip.tf#L5-L29) and EIP-related IAM actions such as `ec2:AssociateAddress`.

 Then, the only problem is AWS services that treat the presence of an IGW as a 'welcome mat' to make something face the Internet; [Global Accelerator](https://majinbuuonsecurity.github.io/2023/10/28/preventing-accidental-internet-exposure-of-aws-resources-part-2-handling-all-services.html#global-accelerator) is an example.
-These are not a big deal because so many other services don't require an IGW to make Internet-facing resources, so you have to deal with the 'hundreds of AWS services' problem holistically.
+These are not a big deal because, regardless, you have to deal with the ‘hundreds of AWS services’ problem holistically; many other services don’t require an IGW to make Internet-facing resources.

 I discuss addressing the risk of 'hundreds of AWS services' in the [next part](https://majinbuuonsecurity.github.io/2023/10/28/preventing-accidental-internet-exposure-of-aws-resources-part-2-handling-all-services.html) of the series.